8 Things to Do in Peschiera del Garda (2025 Update)

 I visited Peschiera del Garda during one of my trips to Milan while living in Italy, since it’s an ideal day trip.

-Tips for Visiting Peschiera del Garda
+Insider Tips for Visiting Peschiera del Garda

-People who live in the surrounding Northern Italian cities often head to Peschiera and other towns on Lake Garda to spend the weekend, so you can expect to find it busy almost any time of the year.
+Peschiera del Garda is a popular destination both for Italians and foreigners, especially in the summertime.
+People who live in the surrounding Northern Italian cities often head to Peschiera and other towns on Lake Garda to spend a weekend away from the city hustle-and-bustle, so you can expect to find it busy almost any time of the year.

+Depending on when you are planning to visit Italy, I’d say that winter in Peschiera del Garda can still be enjoyable despite the cold, and you’ll certainly find fewer people around.
 If you want to enjoy nice weather while avoiding the big crowds and saving on accommodation and activities, visit Peschiera in the spring or fall.
+Just be aware that weekends tend to draw locals taking a quick weekend trip.

-It takes less than an hour to get there from Milan, under two hours from Venice, and fastest of all, it’s only 15 minutes from Verona!
+It’s also very accessible by train to all the other Northern Italian cities.
+For example, it takes less than an hour to get there from Milan, under two hours from Venice, and fastest of all, it’s only 15 minutes from Verona!

 Regardless of how you visit, here is a list of things to do in Peschiera del Garda to help you plan your stay!